-Including a step-by-step photo tutorial for how to roast a pie pumpkin (also known as a sugar pumpkin), this post shows how easy it is to make this homemade pumpkin puree recipe for all your Fall baking, like pies, breads, cookies & more!
+This easy Homemade Pumpkin Puree recipe includes a a step-by-step photo tutorial for how to roast a pie pumpkin (also known as a sugar pumpkin) for all your Fall baking, like pies, breads, cookies & more!

-A couple of years ago, my oldest daughter started begging me to turn a pumpkin into something edible and when I pulled out a can of Libby's to make chocolate chip pumpkin bread, she was not impressed.
-So I decided I would figure out how to make a little magic happen for her by figuring out what goes into a homemade pumpkin puree recipe and making it with her, and we've done it every year since!
+A couple of years ago, my oldest daughter started begging me to turn a pumpkin into something edible and when I pulled out a can of Libby’s to make chocolate chip pumpkin bread, she was not impressed.
+So I decided I would figure out how to make a little magic happen for her by figuring out what goes into our own homemade pumpkin puree recipe and making it with her, and we’ve done it every year since!

 There is one Halloween I can remember from when I was a kid that my mom made homemade pumpkin puree and it has always stuck with me.
 I'm pretty sure I had pestered her and pestered her to turn our carved jack-o-lanterns into something edible because somehow I just knew that would be the coolest, most magical thing ever.

-As I recall, the process involved cutting the jack-o-lanterns apart and into chunks and then boiling them, but I don't have any memories of what was made with the resulting pumpkin puree, probably because it turns out that carving pumpkins aren't the same as pie pumpkins (aka sugar pumpkins) and you probably don't want to use them to make homemade pumpkin puree for baking.
+As I recall, the process involved cutting the jack-o-lantern pumpkins apart and into chunks and then boiling them, but I don’t have any memories of what was made with the resulting pumpkin puree, probably because it turns out that carving pumpkins aren’t the same as pie pumpkins (aka sugar pumpkins) and you probably don’t want to use them to make homemade pumpkin puree for baking.
 We used canned pumpkin puree every year after that.

 Canned vs. Fresh Pumpkin Puree